Concepts

 sensor

-->connectTo(new Frequency(multiplier, config_path_calibrate))
+->connect_to(new Frequency(multiplier, config_path_calibrate))

-->connectTo(new SKOutputFloat(sk_path, config_path_skpath));
+->connect_to(new SKOutputFloat(sk_path, config_path_skpath));

 The first line instantiates a Sensor of type DigitalInputCounter.
 The second line is a Transform of type Frequency - it takes a raw number from the DigitalInputCounter Sensor and converts it to hertz, then passes it along to SKOutputFloat.
 SKOutputFloat is a special Transform whose purpose is to send a float value to the Signal K Server.